Updated Nov 22 2023

 Much of Barcelona’s charm during Christmas is brought to us by the Christmas markets.
 The most impressive are those of the Fira de Santa Llúcia (Santa Llúcia’s fair), which really is a must-see, and it’s held right in front of the main entrance to the Cathedral, the Fira de Nadal de la Sagrada Familia (Christmas fair)) and the Fira de Reis (Kings fair).
 In addition to these, you’ll find many other fairs and Christmas markets in the city, and in surrounding towns and villages.

-There are numerous activities for children in the city, many of which are quite authentic traditions, as is the case with the Festival de la Infància – a huge annual festival which celebrates as well as storytelling which takes place in El Corte Inglés and other shopping centres, or workshops for children in Barcelona’s many museums and cultural institutions.
+There are numerous activities for children in the city, many of which are quite authentic traditions, as is the case with the City of Dreams (in catalan, Ciutat dels Somnis) – a huge annual childhood festival which celebrates as well as storytelling which takes place in El Corte Inglés and other shopping centres, or workshops for children in Barcelona’s many museums and cultural institutions.

 Stroll around the historic quarter at night